Physics-50/Module-2/docs/week2.md

 In terms of deducing the internal structure, it would be nice to be able to 'look' inside.
 This is not so easy since the features of the LCD panel are quite small.
 However, humanity overcame this issue years ago when Hans and Zacharias Janssen invented the microscope.
 -->
 Figure 3 shows a photo taken of our LCD panel via the eyepiece of a microscope.
 You are encouraged to observe an LCD under the microscope (through the eyepiece) in the rear of the lab.
-A microscope calibration slide is available that you can use to estimate the pixel spacing and compare with your results.
-You may find this helpful when assessing if your results are reasonable for the final question on the checkpoint.
+A microscope calibration slide is available that you can use to estimate the pixel spacing if you would like.

 <p class='center' markdown='0'>
 <img class="wp-image-1953 size-medium" src="https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/10/LCD-microscope-300x230.jpg" alt="" width="300" height="230">